netdata/learn/docs/cloud/war-rooms.md

 ### Non static tabs

-If you open a [new dashboard](/docs/cloud/visualize/dashboards) or jump to a single-node dashboard, or to a dedicate alert page they will open in a new War Room tab.
+If you open a [new dashboard](/docs/cloud/visualize/dashboards), jump to a single-node dashboard, or navigate to a dedicated alert page they will open in a new War Room tab.

 Tabs can be rearranged with drag-and-drop or closed with the **X** button.
 Open tabs persist between sessions, so you